The Reciprocity Commandment of Jesus

 In the German town of Bisingen there is a small stone pyramid in a field where at World War II concentration camp once stood.
 In memory of those who died in that camp an engraving appears on that pyramid that reads: Wanderer, if you pass by here, remember those whose lives were taken before they had lived it meaningfully.

-When I read this passage in Malcolm Gladwell’s book “Revenge of the Turning Point” I stopped and thought of our grieving over the passing on of our loved ones.
+When I read this passage in Malcolm Gladwell’s book “Revenge of the Tipping Point” I stopped and thought of our grieving over the passing on of our loved ones.
 As I paused to take in what I had just read, I re-read it several times.

 That we feel grief over someone’s passing on is in fact the evidence that they lived a meaningful life.
 A life that impacted us to the point that it evoked grieving.
 What a potent way to see the gifts we received through the unique relationship we shared with them.